lynaBoukari/Coding4Integrity/README.md

 ## Key Features

+- **Intelligent Exercise Classification:** The ML model plays a pivotal role in the exam paper generation process.
+It classifies exercise difficulty levels, ensuring that the resulting papers are well-balanced in terms of complexity.
+This categorization is a critical step in creating fair and calibrated exam papers.

+- **Efficient Paper Generation**: The platform uses a Genetic Algorithm and Knowledge Graph to automatically create exam papers that meet predefined criteria, such as a balanced distribution of exercises, total points, and chapters.

 - **Secure Exam Paper Management**: Exam papers are securely stored and cannot be accessed until the designated time.

-- **Efficient Paper Generation**: The platform uses a Genetic Algorithm and Knowledge Graph to automatically create exam papers that meet predefined criteria, such as a balanced distribution of exercises, total points, and chapters.

 - **User Roles**:
   - **Admin/Coordinator**: Assigns exercise upload tasks to teachers.
   - **Teachers**: Upload exercises to the platform.

-- **Exercise Metadata**: Stores exercise information, including ID, name, points, chapter, and a link to the uploaded PDF.

-- **ML Model**: Classifies exercise difficulty levels and updates exercise metadata.

 - **Neural Network Model**: A neural network model is employed to classify exercise difficulty levels based on exercise text data.
 This model helps in automating the process of categorizing exercises as Easy, Medium, or Hard.